If a service reduced their free offerings later, how would you interpret it?

 If you buy a cheap pair of scissors, you are contributing to the labor exploitation of kids in China.
 This example was literally used by real European politicians who advocated for protectionism because a pair of scissors made in their country cost €17 euros, and a pair made in China cost €2.

-The clothes you are selling may have been made ethically, but was the plane it was transported on made ethically?
+The clothes you are selling may have been made ethically, but was the plane they were transported on made ethically?
 You get the point.

 That’s the world we created, but again does not mean shouldn’t keep fighting for fairer one.